-There are five columns in this thought record, with space for up to five separate instances.
+There are six columns in this thought record, with space for up to five separate instances.

-Write down this thought in the second column.
+Write down this thought in the third column.
 It should be a thought that you identified as potentially harmful, illogical, or outright false.
 Be specific and write out the whole thought.

 In the next column, think about the emotions that accompanied this thought.
 How did you feel when this thought popped up?
 What emotions did it seem to bring with it?
 What emotions did it cause?
 Anger, shame, sadness, guilt?
 Write down whatever emotions it engendered.

-Use this thought record as much as needed, whether that is once every couple of days when a problematic thought pops up, or several times a day when a recurring thought returns to plague you.
+Use this Thought Record Worksheet as much as needed, whether that is once every couple of days when a problematic thought pops up, or several times a day when a recurring thought returns to plague you.
 Keeping a log will help you identify patterns and discover the triggers and potential fixes for the negative, automatic thoughts you are suffering from.

 ABC Belief Monitoring